asimihsan/notes/[course] natural language processing.md

     -   We will see a lot of discriminative models later in the course.
 -   Estimating $p(x,y)$ is a **generative model**.
 -   There are pros and cons to each, a lot of research, back and forth.
+-   Still confused about generative vs. discriminative? [http://stackoverflow.com/questions/879432/what-is-the-difference-between-a-generative-and-discriminative-algorithm](http://stackoverflow.com/questions/879432/what-is-the-difference-between-a-generative-and-discriminative-algorithm)
+    -   A generative algorithm takes into account some model about how the data was generated, and then classifies the input.
+        -   By calculating $p(x,y)$ we have enough to shove it into Bayes' rule in order to generate $p(y|x)$.
+        -   However, if we want, we can generate more $(x,y)$ that fit the model.
+    -   A discriminative model doesn't care and just classifies.
+        -   Given some input it discerns what's necessary to map it onto the most likely output.

 -   How do we apply a generative model to a new test example?
 -   Output from the model: